walwalwalides/Delphi-Collection-FMX/MyAppConec/README.md

 # Features
 - Implementation of both the Client and Server in the same Application( in-Process Aonnectivity).
-- Integration of Stored Procedure in Mysql with Object Pascal;.
+- Integration of Stored Procedure in Mysql DataBase using Object Pascal.